-The board of directors of the Company (the "Board") has fixed August 2, 2022 as the record date for notice and for voting at the Meeting (the "Record Date").
+The board of directors of the Company (the "Board") has fixed September 21, 2023 as the record date for notice and for voting at the Meeting (the "Record Date").
 Shareholders at the close of business on the Record Date are entitled to receive notice of the Meeting and to vote at the Meeting at any adjournments or postponements thereof on the basis of one vote for each Common Share held and 100 votes for each Proportionate Voting Share held, except to the extent that: (i) a Registered Shareholder has transferred the ownership of any Shares subsequent to the Record Date; and (ii) the transferee of those Shares produces properly endorsed share certificates, or otherwise establishes that he, she or it owns the Shares and demands, not later than 10 days before the Meeting, that his, her or its name be included on the list of persons entitled to vote at the Meeting, in which case, the transferee shall be entitled to vote such Shares at the Meeting.
 The transfer books will not be closed.
 A quorum for the transaction of business at the Meeting is present if Shareholders who, together, hold not fewer than 25% of the votes attaching to the outstanding Shares of the Company entitled to vote at the Meeting are present or represented by proxy.

-The authorized capital of the Company consists of (i) an unlimited number of Common Shares; (ii) an unlimited number of Preferred Shares, issuable in series, none of which are issued and outstanding.
-As of August 15, 2022, there were 386,406,231 Common Shares issued and outstanding and 122,981.28 Proportionate Voting Shares issued and outstanding.
+The authorized capital of the Company consists of (i) an unlimited number of Common Shares; (ii) an unlimited number of Proportionate Voting Shares; and (iii) an unlimited number of Preferred Shares, issuable in series, none of which are issued and outstanding.
+As of September 21, 2023, there were 418,915,272 Common Shares issued and outstanding and 99,556.61 Proportionate Voting Shares issued and outstanding.
 The Shareholders are entitled to one vote per Common Share and 100 votes per Proportionate Voting Share at all meetings of the Shareholders either personally or by proxy.
 The Shareholders are also entitled to dividends, if and when declared by the directors of the Company, and the distribution of the residual assets of the Company in the event of a liquidation, dissolution or winding up of the Company.
 Generally, the Common Shares and Proportionate Voting Shares have the same rights, are equal in all respects and are treated by the Company as if they were shares of one class only.